somewherelands

 The reindeer, in particular, remain central to the existence of the Sámi people.
 From cradle to grave, these gentle animals serve a multitude of purposes for their human caretakers, from trusted companions that transport and traverse; to providers of milk, meat, hides and even instruments that not only sustain – but protect – the Sámi people amidst the harsh Arctic climate.

 More than anything that I loved about this experience, it was the opportunity to witness the harmonious coexistence that the Sámi people share with the reindeer and their unique climate; how every facet of their subsistence revolved around the natual rhythm of these animals.
-The reindeer, with its remarkable seasonal migrations that historically could navigate distances more than 100 miles wide, continue to shape the way of life for both the reindeer and the Sámi community in Kiruna.
+The reindeer, with its remarkable seasonal migrations that historically navigated distances more than 100 miles wide, continue to shape the way of life for the Sámi community in Kiruna.
 Till today, the Sámi herders play a vital role in the migration process – albeit, in lieu of walking them across borders as their ancestors once did; today, the herds undertake shorter migration patterns, settling for more localized movements that prioritize forage availability, climate conditions, infrastructure resources, and geopolitical territories.

 Apart from that, little else has changed; and wherever the reindeer go, the Sámi people go.
-And they continue to closely monitor the herds as generations before them once did, providing the same meticulous level of care, guidance, protection, and support as it always was.
+And they continue to closely monitor the herds as generations before them once did, providing the same meticulous level of care, guidance, protection, and support as always was.

 And there is something truly, utterly beautiful about that.